Glossary

 Rustic: Backpack sites, indigenous markets, or living off the land.

-Step: One of four parts of the transformative learning needed to establish a new phase.
+Step: One of four parts of transformative learning needed to establish a new phase.

 Sustain: Use a rich variety of practices that you have learned over the years to perform and adjust automatically.